Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via

-In Section \ref{applications}, we then use the direct integral decomposition more concretely to completely determine the spectrum of some Lindbladians which have received attention in the physics literature as the one-particle sector of open spin chains \cite{Esposito2005EmergenceOD, Znidaric2015RelaxationTO, flynn2021topology} thereby complementing the exact results on the spectrum from \cite{third_quant}.
-We are particularly interested in an example where the dissipators are non-normal and where the system shows signs of localization in an open quantum system \cite{LocalizationinOpenQuantumSystems}.
-Our rigorous analytic results also complement the large body of very recent work on random Lindblad operators studied from a random matrix theory point of view \cite{PhysRevLett.123.234103,CanRMT,tarnowski2021random,lange2021random}.

-Finally, to connect to examples to the open quantum system with disorder, in Theorem \ref{kunz} we prove a Lindbladian analogue of the Kunz-Soulliard theorem from the theory of random operators.

-In contrast to many previous investigations, we work directly on the entire lattice $\Z$.
-That allows us to utilise translation-invariance, Laurent matrices and some tools from random operator theory that do not work for finite systems.
-Furthermore, working in infinite volume directly allows us to determine closed formulas for the spectra explicitly.
-From one point of view, one can look at these formulas as approximations to (some) large finite-volume systems.
-In Theorem \ref{thm:convergence_finite} we give conditions that ensure this convergence.
+This paper concerns the spectrum $\sigma(\Li)$ for translation-invariant, finite-range, one-dimensional single-particle systems.
+The results are outlined in Figure 1.
+In \Cref{sec:spec_direct_integral}, general formulas of independent interest for the spectra of direct-integral operators are proven.
+In \Cref{sec:translation_invariance}, using translation invariance, $\Li$ is decomposed as a direct integral of a Laurent operator (corresponding to the effective non-Hermitian Hamiltonian) and a finite-rank operator (corresponding to the quantum jumps). \Cref{sec:general_app} applies the decomposition to prove gaplessness of $\Li$, describe its approximate point spectrum, and establish a condition for convergence of finite-volume spectra to their infinite-volume counterparts.
+In \Cref{sec:examples}, spectra of open quantum systems studied in the literature \cite{Esposito2005EmergenceOD, Znidaric2015RelaxationTO, flynn2021topology} are computed in infinite volume.
+These formulas can be viewed as approximations to large finite-volume systems (see \Cref{thm:convergence_finite} for convergence conditions).
+Understanding the interplay between disorder and dissipation is an emerging problem \cite{plenio2008dephasing, clark2011diffusive, xu2018interplay, frohlich2016quantum}; \Cref{sec:Lindblad_random} provides a spectral perspective.

 With some exceptions, \cite{avron2012adiabatic,holevo,tamura2016dynamical,clark2011diffusive,frohlich2016quantum}, the study of Lindbladian evolutions has, in recent decades, focused on finite spin systems.
-We therefore first present some results with conditions for the Lindbladian $\Li$ to be bounded as an operator on respectively the space of bounded, Hilbert-Schmidt and trace-class operators.
+Our rigorous analytic results also complement the large body of recent work on random Lindblad operators studied from a random matrix theory point of view \cite{PhysRevLett.123.234103,CanRMT,tarnowski2021random,lange2021random}.

-\section{Lindblad systems on the infinite lattice}
+\subsection{Lindblad systems on the infinite lattice}